sergeygalkin/ansible/deploy-openvpn/README.md

  2. Ansible (tested on 2.1.1.0), openvpn, iputils installed locally
  3. Public keys on github.com
  4. Local host with systemd (tested on Gentoo)
+ 5. Record in /etc/hosts for remote server with name openvpn-server

 ## Variables
 in var.yaml